FHWA-Ofc-Transportation-Policy-Studies/FHWA-IIT/webapp/README.md

 Upon cloning the repository, run `npm install` in the command line, making sure you are in the root folder of the webapp in the repository.

-For example, if the repository is in `FHWA-ECAT`, make sure you are in `FHWA-ECAT/webapp` when running commands
+For example, if the repository is in `FHWA-IIT`, make sure you are in `FHWA-IIT/webapp` when running commands

 ## Step 2